Marchesa Brigida Spinola-Doria: Provenance and exhibitions

 Marquess Giacomo Massimiliano Doria commissioned the portrait of his bride – they married on 9 July 1605 – and the painting remained in his ownership until his death in 1613 when it passed to his brother, Giovanni Carlo Doria (1576–1625).
-It subsequently became the property of Marchessa Brigida Spinola-Doria's second husband, probably in 1625, passing back to the Marchesa until her death in 1661.
+It subsequently became the property of Marchesa Brigida Spinola-Doria's second husband, probably in 1625, passing back to the Marchesa until her death in 1661.
 It remained in the family until given to relatives of Rati Opizzone.
 By 1848 it was held in Paris by Simon Horsín-Déon.
 Four years later, in 1854, the portrait was in London and sold several times before being purchased by the Samuel H. Kress foundation in 1957 who donated it to the National Gallery of Art in 1961.

 First exhibited in 1952 at the Minneapolis Institute of Art when it was likely in the ownership of the Duveen Brothers, it was also displayed at the Royal Academy of Arts in 1953.
 Since 1961 it has regularly been featured in exhibitions.